 It goes without saying social media should always be used in moderation.

-I love being outdoors, gardening and hanging with my kids.
+I love being outdoors, gardening and hanging out with my kids.
 Any time I can spend with my husband and friends is always a priority.
 I also love curling up with a brilliant book, any kind of magazine or watching a movie.
 The last movie I saw that wasn’t a kids movie, was Straight Outta Compton, that movie was awesome, it did leave me feeling way too gangsta whilst making the kids lunches and doing the school run that whole week though.
 But it made me feel good and that feeling is the same as I get from my social media world, I just get to do it that bit more often because it’s in the palm of my hand.

 It’s important to take time out, we all know that how we choose to spend that time is up to us.
 I’m happy to dive into my little world for a moment, drinking in images and inspiration, tuning out all the noise in my head, only returning when the real world requires me back.